 Keep in mind that agents sometimes recommend home warranties simply because they or their realty firm is partnered with the company — you’re under no obligation to buy one.

-Is it different than homeowners insurance?
+Is a home warranty different from homeowners insurance?

 Are home warranties worth it?

-One caveat, however: If the home is older and its systems outdated, it might not be possible to repair something that breaks, since the parts might not be available.
+One caveat, however: If the home is older and its systems are outdated, it might not be possible to repair something that breaks, since the parts might not be available.
 In this case, a home warranty likely won’t give you the protection you’re looking for.
 Ask the provider what your payment obligation would be if something can’t be fixed.

 Of course, if you never have a problem, then you’d have shelled out money unnecessarily.
 Ultimately, you have to decide if the peace of mind matters more than the expense.

-Do I need a home warranty?
+Should I get a home warranty?

 When to skip a home warranty

-It’s not worthwhile to purchase a home warranty for a newly built home because you’ll wind up with duplicate coverage.
+Generally, it’s not worth purchasing a home warranty for a newly built home because you’ll wind up with duplicate coverage.
 Homebuyers who purchase new construction usually get some type of warranty from the builder for the home’s materials and workmanship — including plumbing, electrical, heating and cooling systems — for one, two or up to 10 years.
-In fact, some home warranties specifically exclude items covered under another warranty.
+The builder warranty typically don’t cover appliances, but those often come with a manufacturer’s warranty.

-Appliances aren’t usually covered by the builder, but they generally come with a manufacturer’s warranty, too.
-Also, some credit cards offer extended warranties on top of the manufacturer’s warranty with new purchases, so if you remodel your kitchen and pay for the new fridge or stove with plastic, it might not make sense to buy a home warranty for those appliances.
+In addition, some credit cards offer extended warranties on top of the manufacturer’s warranty with new purchases, so if you remodel your kitchen and pay for the new fridge or stove with plastic, it might not make sense to buy a home warranty for those appliances.

-In addition, if you’re diligent with a maintenance schedule and have your home’s systems annually serviced, that could help you avoid problems a warranty might address.
+In addition, if you’re diligent with a maintenance schedule and have your home’s systems annually serviced, that could help you avoid the problems a warranty might address.